Rounge-lab/VirMake/README.md

 [1] Liang, G., Zhao, C., Zhang, H. et al. The stepwise assembly of the neonatal virome is modulated by breastfeeding.
 Nature 581, 470–474 (2020). [https://doi.org/10.1038/s41586-020-2192-1](https://doi.org/10.1038/s41586-020-2192-1)

 ### Running the workflow

+**Before running the workflow, add all your samples to the working_dir under the input folder**

 To run the workflow use: